Origin of insulating ferromagnetism in iron oxychalcogenide Ce$_2$O$_2$FeSe$_2$

-Generally, magnetic insulating materials exhibit multiple types of active interactions, including the kinetic exchange, normally AFM and dominant; direct exchange, which is FM and weak; and {\it etc.} \cite{anderson1959new}.
-For stronger FM order, often mechanisms such as double exchange are invoked as in doped manganites, but in this case the state is metallic~\cite{Dagotto:Prp,Mayr:Prl}.
-Thus, the canonical broad stereotype is that magnetic insulators are primarily antiferromagnets and magnetic metals primarily ferromagnets.
+Generally, magnetic insulators exhibit multiple types of active interactions, including the kinetic exchange, normally AFM and dominant, and the direct exchange, normally FM and weak~\cite{anderson1959new}.
+For stronger FM order, mechanisms such as double exchange are invoked, but the induced state is metallic~\cite{Dagotto:Prp,Mayr:Prl}.
+Thus, the canonical stereotype is that magnetic insulators are primarily antiferromagnets and magnetic metals primarily ferromagnets.